vqf/nVenn/README.md

 # nVenn
 This tool creates generalized, proportional Venn and Euler diagrams.
 The command-line version can be directly compiled in most systems with g++.
 The graphical version uses OpenGL and at this time is Windows-specific.
 It can be compiled by adding the -DGRAPHICS option.
-There is also a web interface [here](http://degradome.uniovi.es/cgi-bin/nVenn/nvenn.cgi).
+There is also a web interface and further information [here](http://degradome.uniovi.es/cgi-bin/nVenn/nvenn.cgi).

 Binaries for Windows (command-line and graphical) and Debian Linux (command-line) are located in the binaries folder.
 Each of them has demo file called venn.txt.
 This file describes the regions of the Venn diagram:
 ```